 Nationwide made a clean five-year sweep of this category, though State Farm was close on its heels.

 Best Interior Design Firm

-Time Warner Cable Business Class logged another win this year.
+Time Warner Cable Business Class connected with readers for the fourth year.

 Best Law Firm (less than 50 attorneys)